Germany: Men-only clubs could lose tax breaks | DW | 10.11.2019

 Read more: Germany: Girl loses gender bias case against boys choir

-Scholz is currently standing for as co-chair of the SPD, along with Klara Geywitz.
+Scholz is currently standing as co-chair of the SPD, along with Klara Geywitz.

-Geywitz has already vowed that as party leader, she will ensure that women take up half of the seats on SPD committees.
+Geywitz has already vowed that as party leader, she would ensure that women take up half of the seats on SPD committees.

 Masonic lodge censured